Browse by Medical Category

 Our group is broadly interested in how genetic abnormalities within cancer cells inﬂuence their biology and how that biology can, in turn, be exploited to therapeutic advantage.
 We address these questions through basic research studies of key tumor cell signaling pathways including p53, mTOR, and BRCA1/2.
-This work is complemented by genetic analysis of patient tumor samples conducted through our companion laboratory, the Massachusetts General Hospital Translational Research Laboratory.
-Finally, our discoveries in both the basic laboratory and the Translational Research Laboratory are being applied in ongoing clinical trials which seek to identify predictive markers for response to specific therapeutic agents.
+This work is complemented by genetic analysis of patient tumor samples conducted in partnership with the Massachusetts General Hospital Translational Research Laboratory (TRL).
+Our discoveries in both the basic laboratory and the TRL are being applied in ongoing clinical trials that seek to identify predictive markers for response to speciﬁc therapeutics for breast and other cancers.
 Our ability to work at the interface of basic tumor biology and therapeutic application is strongly supported by our network of collaborators and by the research and clinical infrastructure of the Mass General Cancer Center.

 The p53 network in cancer biology and therapy

-The essential role of the p53 tumor suppressor is evidenced by its inactivation in more than 50% of sporadic human cancers and by the striking tumor predisposition of patients carrying heterozygous germ line p53 mutations.
+The p53 tumor suppressor is inactivated in more than 50% of sporadic human cancers, and patients carrying heterozygous germline p53 mutations show striking tumor predisposition.
 P53 encodes a transcription factor that functions as a key nodal point for integrating cellular responses to DNA damage.
 As such, p53 regulates genes involved in diverse cellular processes including cell cycle progression, apoptosis and angiogenesis.
 The identiﬁcation of two p53-related genes, p63 and p73, provided a new paradigm in the study of p53.
-Recent work by our group and others has defined a functional network through which these factors interact in human tumorigenesis.
-Our findings are likely to explain the observation that p63 is over-expressed in a broad variety of epithelial tumors, particularly squamous cell carcinomas.
-Our recent work has also defined roles for p63 and p73 in breast, ovarian and squamous cancers, including the refractory triple-negative breast cancer subtype which occurs commonly in BRCA1 mutation carriers.
+We and others have deﬁned a functional network through which these factors interact in human tumorigenesis.
+These ﬁndings are likely to explain the observation that p63 is over-expressed in a broad variety of epithelial tumors, particularly squamous cell and breast carcinomas.
+Our recent work has revealed roles for p63 and p73 in a variety of cancers, including the refractory triple-negative breast cancer subtype which occurs commonly in BRCA1 mutation carriers.
 Our success in deﬁning novel functional interactions within the p53 family provides new therapeutic possibilities for these treatment-refractory malignancies.
 We are currently carrying out high-throughput approaches to identify speciﬁc therapeutic targets within the critical pathways we have uncovered.

 Tumor genotyping to drive personalized cancer therapy

 Speciﬁc somatic genetic abnormalities— including gene mutation, rearrangement and ampliﬁcation—are acquired by nascent tumor cells and drive cancer pathogenesis.
 Activation of diverse oncogenes (e.g., RAS, RAF, EGFR) through such somatic mutation not only causes cancer, but is now known to be an important determinant of the clinical response to targeted therapeutics.
 Until recently, identifying such abnormalities was restricted to research settings as the technologies required for routine, high-performance tumor genotyping were not available.
-At the Mass General Translational Research Laboratory, we have developed and validated high-throughput clinical diagnostic platforms for broad-based tumor genetic analysis.
+The Mass General TRL has developed and validated high-throughput clinical diagnostic platforms for broad-based tumor genetic analysis.
 The availability of tumor genotyping for our large cancer patient population is accelerating the clinical trials process and is providing remarkable new opportunities for translational research.